DavidCWebs/secret-sharing-all-shares/cpp/readme.md

 The secret is recovered by XORing all shares on a character-by-character basis.

-Taking the above example, the result of 0xAA ^ 0x27 ^ 0x70 ^ 0xB6 ^ 0x2F = (decimal)100 - the ascii representation of the character 'd', which is the first character of the original secret.
+Taking the above example, the result of XORing the first byte of each share is determined by `0xAA ^ 0x27 ^ 0x70 ^ 0xB6 ^ 0x2F = (decimal)100`.
+This is the ascii representation of the character 'd', which is the first character of the original secret.

 References
 ----------